|

 Disadvantages:

-- Risk of liver injury.
-Can produce a wide range of liver injury
+- Liver injury.
+Amoxicillin-clavulanic acid can produce a wide range of liver injury

 including intrahepatic cholestasis without hepatitis, acute hepatocellular